Muuuchem/SeqEditor/README.md

 Known Issues To Fix:
 1.)
 Issue with changing annotation chain with bonds especially in complexly bonded sequences

 2.)
-EditAnnotations fills in chain X for seq dropdowns, but EditBonds seems to put all as Chain 1
+Notes for bonds seem to be filling with second seq